Saving Emily

-Saving Emily (also known as Blood Trap) is a Canadian made-for-television thriller film directed by Douglas Jackson and broadcast in the United States at 11 October 2004 on Lifetime channel.
+Saving Emily (also known as Blood Trap) is a Canadian made-for-television thriller film directed by Douglas Jackson and broadcast in the United States at 11 October 2004 on Lifetime.

 Plot

 Cheryl (Alexandra Paul) lives with her abusive husband Kurt (Michael Riley) in a small house at Canada.
 One night, Kurt returns after having accidentally murdered a man while out.
 Cheryl flees in a car with her baby daughter Emily (Annie Bovaird).

 Ten years later, Cheryl is living with her new husband Gregory (Bruce Boxleitner).
 Emily does not know the existence or identity of her biological father.
 On her tenth birthday, she relapses into leukemia and is hospitalised.
 A small sample of body tissue is needed to save her from an otherwise certain death; however, Cheryl is found to be incompatible with the required transplant.
 After much hesitation, she decides to contact Kurt.

 Cheryl locates Kurt's new house after some searching.
 She is greeted by his girlfriend, who mistakes her for an investor in Kurt's new bar across town.
 Kurt, she finds out, is now in serious debt from failed investments, and his bar is struggling to stay afloat.
 Kurt first refuses to help after the anger of meeting a belligerent and hostile Gregory.

 Kurt later breaks into Cheryl's house, and admits that he is agreeing to help, in exchange for $600,000 from Cheryl.
 Additionally, she must not involve Gregory.
 He demands Cheryl's wedding ring as a "deposit".
 Afterwards, he is shown giving the ring to criminal loan shark Russo, in attempt to buy more time before the debt is due to be paid.
 Russo turns down the offer, saying "[his] wife already has enough diamonds".